Count the Cost

 Short-Term Fundraising / Capital Campaigns

 As you count the cost, especially a monthly loan payment, it may be in your ministry’s interest to pursue short-term fundraising.
 If so, Orchard Alliance recommends the services of Steve Johnson at Stewardship Journey Consulting.
 Steve specializes in church capital campaigns and has helped numerous Alliance ministries meet or exceed their fundraising goals.
-You can connect with Steve at (763) 294-1814 or [email protected].
+You can connect with Steve at (763) 294-1814 or steve.sjc@gmail.com.
 Be sure to tell him you are an Alliance ministry and were referred by Orchard Alliance.

 Taxable Income